amftnj846650059/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first and optimize only when necessary, based on profiling and measured performance data.
 Remember that clarity and simplicity often lead to better long-term efficiency and scalability."

 In practice, this means that instead of guessing where your program might be slow and optimizing those parts first, write clear, readable code with good algorithms and data structures.
 Later, use tools to identify actual bottlenecks and then apply targeted optimizations.
 This approach saves time, reduces bugs, and enhances overall software quality.

+# 2024-03-13
+- Today's programming wisdom: "Premature optimization is the root of all evil." — Donald Knuth.

+This quote highlights that while efficiency is crucial in programming, optimizing code too early without a clear understanding of where bottlenecks exist can lead to unnecessary complexity and introduce bugs.
+It reminds programmers to first ensure correctness and maintainability, then optimize only when there's data-driven evidence to do so.
+Always prioritize clarity and simplicity unless faced with proven performance issues.